MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/procurement/canceled-receipts-posted.md

 ---
 title: Transactions can be posted to a suspended ledger account
-description: If a product receipt is canceled, the system allows transactions to be posted to suspended ledger accounts, even though the main accounts are suspended
+description: If a product receipt is canceled, transactions can be posted to suspended ledger accounts, even though the main accounts are suspended.
 author: GalynaFedorova
 ms.date: 05/31/2021
 ms.topic: troubleshooting